-To remain enrolled in the College, an enrolled student must take at least one course per semester.
-While 12 credit hours constitutes full-time status, the recommended full academic load for a semester at The King's College is 15 credit hours.
+To remain enrolled in the College, an enrolled student must take at least one course per semester or eight-week term for King's Online students.
+While 12 credit hours constitutes full-time status for The King's College NYC students, the recommended full academic load for a semester at The King's College NYC is 15 credit hours.
 To register for more than 17 credit hours, students must have a cumulative GPA of at least 3.0 or obtain permission from the Office of the Registrar.
+For King's Online students, six credit hours in an eight-week term constitutes full-time status and to register for nine credit hours, students must have a cumulative GPA of at least 3.0 or obtain permission from the Office of the Registrar.